Fourth session of the 13th National People's Congress

-The 2021 National People's Congress (NPC) was the Fourth Plenary Session of the 13th National People's Congress of the People's Republic of China (PRC).
-It was held from 5 March to 11 March 2021, concurrently with the Chinese People's Political Consultative Conference (CPPCC) as part of the annual Two Sessions.
-The NPC was held at the Great Hall of the People in Beijing.
+The fourth session of the 13th National People's Congress of the People's Republic of China (PRC) was held from 5 March to 11 March 2021, concurrently with the Chinese People's Political Consultative Conference (CPPCC) as part of the annual Two Sessions.
+The 13th National People's Congress was held at the Great Hall of the People in Beijing.

+The session

 Due to the ongoing COVID-19 pandemic, the Congress was mostly held in camera with journalists prohibited from attending.
 The thousands of deputies in attendance were all tested for SARS-CoV-2 and isolated before the event.
 Most of the events involving reporters took place through online conferencing.

 Premier Li Keqiang announced a GDP growth goal of 6%, which was considered conservative compared to those of previous years, despite a goal from 2020 not being set due to the COVID-19 pandemic.
 Li also set targets for reducing the State Council's budget deficit from 3.6% of GDP in 2020 to around 3.2% of GDP in 2021 and announced plans to lower the quota on special bond issuance by local governments.

-The NPC reviewed the Draft Fourteenth Five Year Plan.
+The NPC reviewed the draft fourteenth five-year plan.